-Learn the ABCs of good writing: accuracy, brevity, clarity
+Learn the ABCs of good writing: accuracy, brevity, clarity, simplicity

-- Structuring your writing – headlines, leads, quotes, context, conclusion
+- Structuring your writing: catchy headlines, punchy leads, clear context, quotable quotes.

-- The ABCs of clear writing – accuracy, brevity, clarity
+- ABCs of clear writing: accuracy, brevity, clarity, simplicity.

-- Language to use and not to use
+- Language to use and not to use, with an exercise on translating jargon.

 Clear Europe Managing Director Gareth Harding has written for many of the world’s top publications, including the New York Times, The Guardian, Wall Street Journal and Time Magazine.
 He has also written dozens of brochures, book chapters, film voice-overs, press releases and speeches and edits publications for corporate clients.